hyperstack-org/website/app/docs/docs_overview.md

 2. For HTTP requests we will define a simple API based on the current protocol used by ServerOps.
 The problem is that there is no standard way to define data to be pushed, and each push technology (i.e. action-cable, pusher.com, etc) has small client side modules that hide protocol details.
 Likewise each push technology has specific mechanisms server-side to operate the push protocol.
 We will have to experiment with various configuration mechanisms, and see what works best.
 3. The current "WIP" HyperSpec is not 100% compatible with current HyperSpec so it will be released directly to the Hyperstack repo.
 As there is no dependency between HyperSpec and the rest of Hyperloop/Hyperstack you can just keep using the currently released hyperspec if you want.
 4. HyperComponent and HyperModel will only run on the client, so eventually these could be directly built as NPM modules.
 5. HyperOperation is based largely on trailblazer Operations, and thus developers may wish to use them on the Server as well as the client.
 The base Operation class has no ability to deal with remotely invoking or responding to an Operation hosted on the Server.
 This functionality is provided by the ServerOp subclass.
-The new HyperOperation gem will only include the client side code for the ServerOp, and the push receiver will be stubbed somehow to allow for multiple push technologies [See note #2 above.](#notes)
+The new HyperOperation gem will only include the client side code for the ServerOp, and the push receiver will be stubbed somehow to allow for multiple push technologies (See note #2 above)